Tax Issues when moving from New Zealand to Canada

 Tax Filing Obligations in New Zealand

-You are required to file an IR3 return (equivalent of T1) for the year of departure, even if you have no income or only pre-taxed income to report.
+You are required to file an IR3 personal tax return for the year of departure, even if you have no income or only pre-taxed income to report.
 Remember that the NZ tax year ends March 31, not Dec 31.
 Returns are due 7 July and payments are due 7 February the following year.
 You can get an extension of the filing and payment date by engaging a Tax Agent.

 Once you have departed you will only file NZ tax returns if your have rental property or business income earned in NZ.

 You should apply for a Social Insurance Number as soon as you arrive.
 You will need this for employment and to open a bank account.